 Compared to the rest of the country, citizens of Fessenden spend much less time in their cars: on average, their commute to work is only 15.34 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Fessenden is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Fessenden doesn't have a public transportation system that people use for their commute.

-The education level of Fessenden citizens is a little higher than the average for US cities and towns: 24.34% of adults in Fessenden have at least a bachelor's degree.
+The citizens of Fessenden are slightly better educated than the national average of 21.84% for all cities and towns, with 24.34% of adults in Fessenden having a bachelor's degree or advanced degree.

 The per capita income in Fessenden in 2022 was $35,338, which is lower middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $141,352 for a family of four.
 However, Fessenden contains both very wealthy and poor people as well.